entur/design-system/README.md

 Entur Designsystem documentation is hosted on Firebase hosting as a static site.
 [Link to project](https://console.firebase.google.com/u/0/project/entur-design-system/hosting/sites/entur-design-system).

-### Github Actions
+### GitHub Actions

-Entur Designsystem uses Github Actions and workflow to automatically deploy the documentation to firebase.
+Entur Designsystem uses GitHub Actions and workflow to automatically deploy the documentation to firebase.
 When a PR is made the `build-test-and-deploy-preview.yml` starts that builds, tests and lints the packages, then builds the documentation and creates a preview channel in Firebase Hosting.
-A github-bot adds preview-link as a comment in the PR.
+A GitHub-bot adds preview-link as a comment in the PR.
 When push and merge to main the `build-and-deploy-prod.yml` starts and builds, tests, and lints the packages, then builds the documentation and deploy the website to production in Firebase Hosting.

 ### PostHog